Odometer Readings

 You can add an actual odometer reading at any time to improve accuracy.

-1. Navigate to the Odometer Readings section within the vehicle record.
+1. Navigate to the **Fleet** module and select the relevant vehicle record.

-3. Enter the current odometer value as shown on the vehicle dashboard.
+4. Enter the **Exact Odometer Value** as shown on the vehicle dashboard.

 Once saved, this will appear as an **Actual** reading and become the new baseline for future estimates.